 During three years of follow-up, they found that although the children who said they were dieters reported being more active and eating fewer calories than their peers, they actually gained more weight than non-dieters.

-"At a time when we need solutions to encourage healthy eating habits, it is troubling to see that dieting, which is often characterized by short term and not necessarily healthy changes in eating, is so common,” noted Field, also of Harvard Medical School. "
+"At a time when we need solutions to encourage healthy eating habits, it is troubling to see that dieting, which is often characterized by short term and not necessarily healthy changes in eating, is so common,” noted Field, also of Harvard Medical School.
+"Our study found that dieting was counterproductive -- children who dieted gained more, not less, weight than non-dieters."

 Field and her team provided several possible explanations for the findings.
 The most likely is that dieting may lead to a cycle of restrictive eating, followed by bouts of overeating or binge eating.
 (Therefore, the subjects' overeating repeatedly between diets could have led to the weight gain.)